Meet the maker and designer behind Lena Zaric Jewelry

 My history begins in the Balkans, where I grew up in Serbia.
 I spent my childhood traveling around Europe and absorbing my homeland’s art and architecture, remnants of the Roman and Ottoman Empires.
 The flowing forms and profound symbolism that surrounded me sparked a lifelong appreciation for art.

-After a few years modeling in Milan, I attended The University of the Arts in Philadelphia, where I first fell in love with creating physical art forms, through sculpting.
+After a few years modeling in Milan, I attended The University of the Arts in Philadelphia, where I first fell in love with creating physical art forms, through sculpting, painting and drawing.

 But it was not a quick leap into hand-carving jewelry from there.